Getting Started with OS Management Hub

 allow group <user_group> to manage management-agent-install-keys in tenancy

-Compartment-level policies (if not using tenancy-level)
+Compartment-level policy statements (if not using tenancy-level)

 If the tenancy administrator doesn't permit setting IAM policies at the tenancy level, you can restrict the use of OS Management Hub resources to a compartment and its subcompartments (policies use compartment inheritance).